-The Committee held their first meeting on June 14th, 2023 and decided to meet every other week in order to explore the possibility of preparing a Plan with public input in time for Town meeting in March 2024.
+The Committee held their first meeting on 1/11/2023 to explore the possibility of preparing a Plan with public input in time to present to voters at Deerfield Town meeting in 2024.

 2. Creation of a Draft Plan with public hearings